Determination of the frequency response of the system

-In this example, we describe the application of spectral analysis to determine the frequency response of an unknown discrete system.
+In this example, we will analyze the use of spectral analysis to determine the frequency response of an unknown discrete system.

-There are two ways to obtain a signal with a flat spectrum: use white noise or a pulse signal.
+There are two ways to get a flat-spectrum signal: use white noise or a pulse signal.

-In this example, we take a random source to generate white noise.
-The figures below show our model.
+In this example, a random source is used to generate white noise.
+The pictures below show our model.

-Next, let's declare an auxiliary function to run the model.
+Next, we will declare an auxiliary function for launching the model.

 # Подключение вспомогательной функции запуска модели.